 UNIVAC was, effectively, an updated version of ENIAC.
 Data could be input using magnetic computer tape (and, by the early 1950's, punch cards).
 It was tabulated using vacuum tubes and state-of-the-art circuits then either printed out or stored on more magnetic tape.

-Mauchly and Eckert began building UNIVAC I in 1948 and delivered the completed machine to the Census Bureau in March 1951.
-The computer was used to tabulate part of the 1950 population census and the entire 1954 economic census.
+Mauchly and Eckert began building UNIVAC I in 1948 and a contract for the machine was signed by the Census Bureau on March 31, 1951, and a dedication ceremony was held in June of that year.
+UNIVAC I was soon used to tabulate part of the 1950 population census and the entire 1954 economic census.
 Throughout the 1950's, UNIVAC also played a key role in several monthly economic surveys.
 The computer excelled at working with the repetitive but intricate mathematics involved in weighting and sampling for these surveys.

 UNIVAC I, as the first successful civilian computer, was a key part of the dawn of the computer age.
 Despite early delays, the UNIVAC program at the Census Bureau was a great success.
 The Bureau purchased a second UNIVAC I machine in the mid-1950's, and two UNIVAC 1105 [JPG] computers for the 1960 census.